paulsinclair51/briteTest/docs/Contributor_Guide.md

 </details>

 <details>
-<summary>8.2.
+<summary>3.2.
 Alternative Brand Names</summary>

-### 8.2.
+### 3.2.
 Alternative Brand Names

-TODO: add these to table.
+TODO - add these to table:

 - briteTest (bT)
-- CanaryRunner (CR)
+- litetest (lT)
-- CanaryAssert (CA)
+- openTest (oT)
-- CanaryProof (CP)
+- canaryRunner (cR)
-- CanaryTestRunner (CYR)
+- CanaryTestRunner (CTR)
+- canaryTestRunner (cTR)
-- OpenTest (OT)
+- canaryTestrunner (cTr)

 These names are fallback options if a naming conflict requires a brand/project rename.

 These notes are an informal naming screen only.
 They are based on how generic, descriptive, or commonly used the terms appear in software and testing.
 They